 Blood smears are taken most often from a finger prick.
 Thick and thin blood smears will let doctors know the percentage of red blood cells that are infected (parasite density) and what type of parasites are present.

 - A thick blood smear is a drop of blood on a glass slide.
 Thick blood smears are most useful for detecting the presence of parasites, because they examine a larger sample of blood.
 (Often there are few parasites in the blood at the time the test is done.)

 - A thin blood smear is a drop of blood that is spread across a large area of the slide.
 Thin blood smears helps doctors discover what species of malaria is causing the infection.

 Why It Is Done

-To date, microscopic examination of thick and thin blood smears is the easiest and most reliable test for malaria.
+Microscopic examination of thick and thin blood smears is a reliable and widely available test for malaria.